PrefectHQ/prefect/docs/collections/usage.md

 ```

 **Note**, to use the load method on Blocks, you must already have a block document [saved](/concepts/blocks/#saving-blocks) through code or saved through the UI.

+## Recipes and Tutorials

+To learn more about how to use Collections, check out [Prefect recipes](https://github.com/PrefectHQ/prefect-recipes#diving-deeper-) on GitHub.
+These recipes provide examples of how Collections can be used in various scenarios.